 By Dan Haley

-Right at the very end of Tuesday evening's blunt and searing forum on race and education at OPRF, a young woman, a freshman at the school, came to the microphone.
+Right at the very end of last week's blunt and searing forum on race and education at OPRF, a young woman, a freshman at the school, came to the microphone.
 She has attended public school in Oak Park through elementary and middle school, now high school.
 And in those years, she has never once had a teacher who wasn't white.

-Aggressively growing the number of African American teachers had been a recurring thought through the powerful session.
-But it was this freshman's summary point that to me captured the intensity of this night.
+Aggressively growing the number of African American teachers was a recurring thought through the powerful session on Nov.
+14. But it was this freshman's summary point that to me captured the night's intensity.

 "We need to hurry up," she said.